summa-dev/halo2-experiments/README.md

 `lhs - rhs - diff + (lt * range) = 0`

 Note that the gate enforces inside this child chip, the constraint is dependent on the value of some cells passed from an higher level chip.
+The parent chip and the child chip are sharing a region.
+That's why the `assign` function inside the `LTChip` takes as input the `region` rather than the `layouter` as usual.

 The assignment function takes as input the lhs and rhs values and assigns the values to the columns such that: